valancej/circleci-blog/README.md

 ```
 ### Adding Anchore image scanning to your container build pipeline job

 Here we are building a docker image from the connected repository, and scanning the image after.
+As part of the scan, we've added `analysis_fail: True` to the configuration.
+When this is set to true, the analyzed image will also be evaluated against the default policy bundle that ships with anchore-engine.
+Should the result of the policy evaluation fail, the pipline will fail at this step.

 ```
 version: 2.1